nodejs/admin/Moderation-Policy.md

 The Node.js Moderation Team is tasked with enforcement of this policy.

-Moderation team members have the same expections as other leadership groups as outlined [here](https://github.com/nodejs/admin/blob/master/MemberExpectations.md).
+Moderation team members have the same expectations as other leadership groups as outlined [here](https://github.com/nodejs/admin/blob/master/MemberExpectations.md).

 At least once per month, the Moderation Team must provide a report of all Moderation